mbrukman/sense-engine/README.md

 [Sense](https://senseplatform.com) is a collaborative cloud platform for data science that makes it radically easier to build, scale, and deploy data analysis and big data analytics projects, regardless of the  tools you use.
-Sense has built in support for R, Python, and JavaScript, but can be extended to any interactive tool such as a language like [Julia](http://julialang.org/) or cluster computing framework like  [Spark](http://spark.incubator.apache.org/).
+Sense has built in support for R, Python, and JavaScript, but can be extended to any interactive tool such as a new language like [Julia](http://julialang.org/) or cluster computing framework like  [Spark](http://spark.incubator.apache.org/).

 This module gives you everything you need to build an Sense engine for favorite programming language